klerk-framework/website/src/pages/index.md

 accessible and understandable documentation is useful for many stakeholders (e.g. Product Owners, customers, testers, onboarding developers, support, sales).

+Another benefit of this declarative approach is that Clerk can analyze the configuration and find problems at startup.
+This reduces the risk of bugs showing up in production.

 ### Simple

 Clerk encourages you to write simple code.
 As you mostly write data structures and pure functions and use these